These days you can be sued for almost anything, and that applies to lenders. A lender can take you to court if you don’t repay a payday loan.

 Payday loans are considered so predatory that many state laws ban payday lenders or have cracked down on their practices.

 What is a tribal lender, and how are they different from payday lenders?

 Tribal loans are a form of payday or installment debt offered by lenders who claim immunity from state lending regulations via ownership by or association with a Native American tribe.
 These are short-term, online loans with small to medium balances and carry interest rates above typical legal limits.

 Know your rights

 On Nov.
 30, 2021, the Debt Collection Rule became effective.
-The rule clarifies how debt collectors can communicate with you, including what information they’re required to provide you.
+The rule clarifies how debt collectors can communicate with you, including what information they must provide you.